 So have a conversation or two this week…

 If you’re really ready for a shift, have a conversation a day.

 Your conversations don’t have to be long.
-You actually don’t even have to be a “conversation”.
-Just simply tell someone a sexual desire or thought or question you’re having and see what happens.
-Notice your body… notice your turn-on… notice your withdrawal.
-How does it feel?
+When it’s feeling good and you want to access more turn on, sometimes you actually don’t even have to have a “conversation.”
+Just simply tell someone a sexual desire or thought or share a question you’re contemplating and see what happens.

 The conversation can happen with a lover of many years – in the kitchen, in bed, anywhere.
 It can happen with a potential new love.
 It can even happen while talking to your buddy or best girlfriend and if you happened to get turned on by the conversation, it doesn’t mean anything other than the fact that you’re alive, human, open and in-tune with the energy of the conversation.